Axis–angle representation

 By Rodrigues' rotation formula, the angle and axis determine a transformation that rotates three-dimensional vectors.
 The rotation occurs in the sense prescribed by the right-hand rule.

 The rotation axis is sometimes called the Euler axis.
+The axis–angle representation is predicated on Euler's rotation theorem, which dictates that any rotation or sequence of rotations of a rigid body in a three-dimensional space is equivalent to a pure rotation about a single fixed axis.

 It is one of many rotation formalisms in three dimensions.
-The axis–angle representation is predicated on Euler's rotation theorem, which dictates that any rotation or sequence of rotations of a rigid body in a three-dimensional space is equivalent to a pure rotation about a single fixed axis.